logipro-fr/notifications/README.md

 Then, you can access Swagger at http://172.17.0.1:11403/ in your browser to test different routes.
 You can also access phpMyAdmin at http://172.17.0.1:11402/ and test the demo page with `NGINX` at http://172.17.0.1:11480/index.html.
-IMPORTANT: If you test with `NGINX`, you need to autorize HTTP communication on your navigator for the service worker.

 In `docker/mariad/db.env`, you can set a new password for the root user.